Plover (1788 ship): Fate

-The French captured Plover before she had embarked any slaves.
+The French captured Plover before she had embarked any captives.
 On 13 June 1806, Lloyd's List reported that the French L'Orient Squadron had captured Aurora, Bridge, master, and Plover, of Liverpool, Cummings, master, off the coast of Africa.
 The French put both crews on Aurora, which then returned to Liverpool.

+In 1806, 33 British vessels in the triangular trade were lost; 23 of these vessels were lost off the coast of Africa.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.

 The French took Plover back to France.
 The Navy may have commissioned her as Plowers, but if so, only briefly.
 Her ultimate fate is unknown.